 ...not many restaurants in Berlin manage to execute a risotto that's as perfectly creamy and al dente as the one from Muret la Barba.

 If you go for dinner you'll have the choice for a proper, Italian meal.
 Classic dishes like Vitello Tonnato and Bruschetta are just a notch better at Muret la Barba than most other places.
 They usually have a lovely selection of radicchio and octopus dishes on the menu as well.
 For the secondi mains you might be able to order dishes like braised rabbit with polenta or pan-fried swordfish with a lemon-caper sauce.
 Antipasti and Primi are definitely the kitchen crew's strongest game.

 When it comes to wines you have plenty to choose from, Muret la Barba is after all also a wine shop.
-If you buy a bottle in the restaurant you also pay a corkage fee, ask the waiter for further infos on that.
-Then it’s that thing about service.
-Generally, service at Muret la Barba might not be the best you’ve ever encountered, just to prepare you for that.
-Don’t get me wrong, most times you’ll be fine, but other times you might feel slightly..abandoned.
-If you’re able to stomach the possibility of that and set your expectations accordingly, you’re in for a great Italian meal.
+If you buy a bottle in the restaurant you also pay a corkage fee (ask the waiter for further info on that).
+Then, there's the service.
+Generally, service at Muret la Barba might not be the best you've ever encountered, just to prepare you for that.
+Don't get me wrong, most times you'll be fine, but other times you might feel slightly..abandoned.
+If you're able to stomach the possibility of that and set your expectations accordingly, you're in for a great Italian meal.